 Over this time I have also taken the opportunity to invest in myself by taking courses relevant to the contracts I've delivered, focussing on programming and web technologies.
 My driver for this was undertaking certain projects and managing the workload as a project manager, outsourcing the aspects I couldn't deliver myself to specialists in their field.
 While doing this and learning the various technologies, my confidence grew to the point where I feel comfortable in taking on technical work myself.

-I've also created my own technical tutorials site, tech-academy.co.uk, to remind me of what I’ve learned along the way and to share with others in the hope that it may too help someone in the technical community.
+It was around this time that I also created my own technical tutorials site, tech-academy.co.uk, to remind me of what I’ve learned along the way and to share with others, in the hope that it may too help someone in the technical community.

 I have a very strong background and appreciation of technology, ranging from electronics engineering through to the delivery of complete data centres from a shell of a warehouse building, installing power, HVAC, racks & servers, installing the OS (be it Windows or Linux) and finally the applications to deliver today’s web services.